"Friends of Syria" seek humanitarian access in days

 "The point of this is to create increasing pressure on him as a result of the unity, as a result of a concrete proposal coming forward, and to put him in a position where the international community is demanding that he do the right thing," the second official said.

+The U.S. officials suggested the "Friends of Tunisia" group might not commit itself to a specific amount of aid for Syria on Friday, saying the fundamental issue was not money but access.

+"I don't think resources are the problem.
+It is the access, the facilities that are needed, the conditions that are needed in order to allow that to be delivered," said the first official.
+"The constraint has not been on dollars."

-U.S. officials avoided answering questions on whether the "Friends of Syria" group may discuss the possibility of arming the opposition, something that some nations favour and that the United States, in a change in emphasis, on Tuesday suggested could become an alternative.
+They also avoided answering questions on whether the group may discuss the possibility of arming the opposition, something that some nations favour and that the United States, in a change in emphasis, on Tuesday suggested could become an alternative.

 "The focus really is ... on what are the elements needed to respond to the tangible needs of the Syrians on the ground (and) that has to do with humanitarian access, and what is needed to promote a political transition," said the first official.